- 4 Bedrooms

 Put the rental manager's contact information into your smartphone and wallet for easy access to answers throughout your trip.

 Congratulations on booking your vacation home!
 You're on your way to a phenomenal vacation!

 During your Stay

-- Ask questions.
-You could need instructions for a fireplace, Television or jacuzzi.
-Get in touch with your rental manager.
-They are there to help.
-A brief phone call helps prevent many headaches.
+- You could need instructions for a fireplace, Television set or hot tub.
+Contact your rental manager.
+They are there to assist.
+A quick phone call eliminates many head aches.

-- Enjoy your stay!
-Ensure you protect the property owner (and your things!) by keeping the property secured while you are away, exactly like you would at home.
+- Make sure you protect the rental owner (and your things!) by keeping the rental home secured when you are away, just like you would at home.

 - As soon as your things are all out, perform a walk-through of the rental to verify no property damage occurred in the course of your remain.
-If it is possible, do this walk-out inspection with the property manager present.
-If the property owner is not available, make certain you take photos of the property to record its condition.
+If it is possible, do this walk-out review with the property manager present.
+If the property owner is not available, ensure that you take photos of the property to record its condition.

 - Did you have a good time?
 Virtually all vacation rental websites seek feedback after your stay .
 Rental owners and rental managers will thank you for favorable critiques.
 If anything went wrong, we advise being understanding but honest about your stay.
 The best owners and managers will try hard to fix the issue.

 Did everyone have a blast?
 If everything was fantastic, next year's trip planning is going to be easy.
 Maybe the rental wasn't ideal, and you will better recognize how to improve your search next time.